1995 Stanley Cup playoffs: Conference semifinals

-Eastern Conference Semifinals
+Eastern Conference semifinals

 (2) Philadelphia Flyers vs. (8) New York Rangers

 This was the ninth playoff meeting between these two teams; with the teams splitting the eight previous series.
 They last met in the 1987 Patrick Division Semifinals, which Philadelphia won in six games.

 (3) Pittsburgh Penguins vs. (5) New Jersey Devils

 This was the third playoff meeting between these two teams; with Pittsburgh winning both previous series.
 They last met in the 1993 Patrick Division Semifinals, which Pittsburgh won in five games.

-Western Conference Semifinals
+Western Conference semifinals

 (1) Detroit Red Wings vs. (7) San Jose Sharks

 This was the second consecutive and second overall playoff meeting between these two teams.
 San Jose won last year's playoff meeting in seven games.
+The Red Wings got revenge on the Sharks in a sweep, scoring 6 goals in all four games.

 (4) Chicago Blackhawks vs. (6) Vancouver Canucks

 This was the second playoff meeting between these two teams; with Vancouver winning the only previous series.
-They last met in the 1982 Clarence Campbell Conference Final, which Vancouver won in five games.
+They last met in the 1982 Clarence Campbell Conference final, which Vancouver won in five games.

 Game four was the last game played in the Pacific Coliseum.